paul97k/SDP-GD-SLAM/README.md

 # SDP-GD-SLAM

 An underwater simulation framework for evaluating SLAM algorithms using synthetic sonar, visual, and model-based approaches.
 The project enables reproducible experiments in complex underwater environments with tunable terrain and current conditions.
+note: the development has slowed down and stopped completely
 ---

 ## Table of Contents